Browse the knowledge base

 From the moment the connection is Active:

-• A classifier decides which messages look like invoices, based on subject, sender, MIME structure, and attachment type.
+• A classifier decides which messages look like invoices, receipts, or statements.
 Newsletters, marketing, and personal email are skipped — see what happens when you forward a newsletter for the classification logic.

-• Attachments from invoice-classified emails are pulled and run through the same OCR + extraction pipeline as everything else you upload manually.
-They show up in Documents with a small mail icon and the original subject line as context.
+• Attachments from invoice-classified emails are pulled and run through the same scanning pipeline as everything else you upload manually.
+They show up in Documents with the original subject line as context.

 You can pause or disconnect any time from the same page — see how to disconnect an email account.